 CARHIRE.ie is a cheap car rental company, offering the cheapest Dublin car rental rates on the market.

 To prove this, CARHIRE.ie offer customers a price promise for 2020.
 If you find like for like car rental quote from another car hire company in Dublin for cheaper, CARHIRE.ie will beat the price by 10% difference!

 Car Rental Dublin City Centre Map

 All rental cars for Dublin City Centre booked through CARHIRE.ie are serviced by Europcar.

-Whether you are looking for a van rental to move house, or a car to tour around Ireland, CARHIRE.ie has the vehicle for you.
+Whether you are looking for a van rental to move house, or a car to tour around Ireland, CARHIRE.ie has the vehicle for you at great prices.

 Dublin City Tourist Information